grlurton/orbf_data_validation/README.md

     │   ├── processed      <- The data that has been processed and ready for modeling │   └── raw            <- Original Data obtained from Bluesquare.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- Documentation for the project │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │